William Chambers, born 16 April 1800, was a writer, publisher, social reformer, Lord Provost of Edinburgh and much more besides.

 Determined to work in the world of literature, William was apprenticed to bookseller John Sutherland of Calton Street in May 1814 – a strict disciplinarian by all accounts.

-In the following five years he worked hard not only to learn his trade but to develop an entrepreneurial spirit which would serve him well in later years.
+In the following five years, he worked hard not only to learn his trade but to develop an entrepreneurial spirit that would serve him well in later years.
 All this while continuing a rigorous program of self-education.